| From

 Match Girl” featuring “The Cosby Show’s” Keisha Knight Pulliam.

 Ha!
 Take THAT Cosby!
+CBS

 was thrilled!
 We were thrilled!
 Everyone was floating on